-Regardless of the mode of instruction, instruction will support a student-centered learning environment that promotes student attainment of the attributes of the Profile of a Graduate.
+During the 2021-22 school year, Fort Bend ISD will offer a face-to-face learning environment for all students.
+Instruction will support a student-centered learning environment that promotes student attainment of the attributes of the Profile of a Graduate.